wbh1/linux-audio-switcher/README.md

 Running `pacmd list-sinks` in Terminal will show all of your audio outputs.
 Use this to determine the names of the outputs you want to switch between.

-Change the name in quotes in line 16 to reflect the name of one output (I recommend the headphones).

-Change the name in quotes in line 18 to reflect the name of the other output (I recommend the speakers).

 The command line argument for selecting the first output is **h** (headphones)

 The command line argument for selecting the second output is **s** (speakers)